Multitenancy

 Test with Different Users/Tenants

-Open the Manage Books app at http://localhost:4004/#Books-manage and login with different users alice
+Open the Manage Books app at http://localhost:4004/#Books-manage and log in with alice

-, respectively.
-To see requests served in tenant isolation, i.e., from different databases, change data in one tenant and check that it's not visible in the other one.
+To see requests served in tenant isolation, that is, from different databases, check that it's not visible in the other one.
+Open a private/incognito browser window and log in as erin

 Use private/incognito browser windows to test with different tenants...